-standard workweek A workweek of five (5) days and forty (40) hours, beginning at

-8:00 a.m., Monday, and ending at 5:00 p.m., Friday.

-- 10000 ury 195 195 195 For differential pay purposes, the standard workweek is, in essence, a computational fiction, used for the purpose of providing a common base to compare earnings from different sources. start date The first date of an employee's employment with the State for which he receives compensation.
+standard workweek A workweek of five (5) days and forty (40) hours, beginning at 8:00 a.m., Monday, and ending at 5:00 p.m., Friday.
+For differential pay purposes, the standard workweek is, in essence, a computational fiction, used for the purpose of providing a common base to compare earnings from different sources. start date The first date of an employee's employment with the State for which he receives compensation.
 State The State of Arizona Government.
 State Application Identifier See SAI.
 State banking contract A contract negotiated with a financial institution by the OST, under the authority of A.R.S. § 35-315, to provide banking related services for State government.
 State Comptroller A chief financial officer of the State of Arizona and principal executive of the GAO.
 State-contracted vehicle A vehicle provided by a State contractor (Enterprise Rent-A-Car at the time of publication) for in-state travel.
 The State contract does not apply to out-of-state use of vehicles that may be provided by the State contractor.
 State employee For the purpose of the RASL program, an officer or employee of an agency or university that contributes regularly to the RASL program as prescribed by A.R.S. § 38-616.
 State Employees Charitable Campaign See SECC.
 State employment Employment with the Government of the State of Arizona.
-For the purpose of the RASL program, employment with an agency or university that contributes regularly to the RASL program as prescribed by A.R.S. § 38-616.
 State employment holiday One of the ten days per calendar year, as defined by A.A.C.
-R2-5A-B601, an employee is entitled to be absent from work with pay.
+R2-5-402, an employee is entitled to be absent from work with pay.
 State-issued wireless device A wireless device owned by the State but issued to an employee to be principally used in support of State business.
-State P-Card See P-Card contractor.
+State P-Card contractor See P-Card contractor.